derat/twittuh/README.md

 [Docker] can be used to run `twittuh -serve` in a container.
 The [Dockerfile](./Dockerfile) in this repository builds a container image that runs an instance of `twittuh` listening for HTTP `GET` requests on port 8080.
 Tor is also installed.
-The HTTP endpoint accepts `user` and `format` query parametrs.
+The HTTP endpoint accepts `user`, `format`, and `skipUsers` query parameters corresponding to the similarly-named flags.

 When executed in this directory, the following command uses [Cloud Build] to build a container and submit it to the [Container Registry].